 Wearing the ash on our body and walking around with it in the public may seem odd and superstitious to most but the followers take it as a symbol of their surrender and devotion towards the divine.
-They mark the ash on their body and even on their forehead, not only in private but also in the public and their workplace.
+They mark the ash on their body and even on their forehead, not only in private but also in public and their workplace.
 In the West, where the Hindus are a minority, even there the devotees wear it without any discomfort.
 It is simply pride and honor for the followers to wear and show their devotion to the great almighty, Shiva.

 It looks mysterious and supernatural to wear Vibhuthi.
-Conversely, it may seem to have many scientific and practical purposes known by the ones who believe and uses it.
-Most devotees of Shiva lives in the remote mountains, Himalayas, and forests.
-Such regions are vulnerable to cold, infections, insect bites and snake bites.
-Due to which a common human faces different health problems.
-However, it is believed that wearing Vibhuthi on naked body protects the body from colds, infections, snake and insect bites as well.
+Conversely, it may seem to have many scientific and practical purposes known by the ones who believe in and uses it.
+Most devotees of Shiva live in the remote mountains, Himalayas, and forests.
+Such regions are vulnerable to colds, infections, insect bites, and snake bites.
+Due to this, a common human faces different health problems.
+However, it is believed that wearing Vibhuthi on a naked body protects the body from colds, infections, and snake and insect bites as well.

 In fact, humans have Vibhu in them as they have a soul, due to which humans are an aspect of God.
 They have the ability to possess these powers of the almighty but the manifestation of ego (Anu) doesn’t let the humans achieve their potential.
-Along with Attachments (pasas), Delusion (moha), Egoism (Avana) that comes ego is one of the three impurities, which attaches the beings to the mortal world.
+Along with Attachments (pasas), Delusion (moha), and Egoism (Avana) that comes ego is one of the three impurities, which attach beings to the mortal world.
 Therefore to gain liberation from the materialistic world and manifest into the power of God, we need to be detached from Anubhuti (ego power), the experience and the joy of the ego.

 Vibhuthi, a Symbol of Sacredness

 - It is a symbol of Lord Shiva who is detached and abandonment

-- An offering in different sacrificial offerings to worship Lord Shiva
+- Offering in different sacrificial offerings to worship Lord Shiva

 - As marks on the body

-- To prevent dissipation of spiritual energy from the body
+- To prevent the dissipation of spiritual energy from the body

 - For healing, as a medicine